osisoft/PI-Adapter/V1/Configuration/Data filters configuration.md

     - For content structure, see [Data filters example](#data-filters-example).
     - For all available parameters, see [Data filters parameters](#data-filters-parameters).

-2. Save the file, for example as *Component_DataFilters.json*.
+2. Save the file, for example, as *Component_DataFilters.json*.

-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/DataFilters`.
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run a PUT command with the contents of the file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/DataFilters`.

-    **Note:**  Replace _&lt;ComponentId&gt;_ with the ComponentId of the adapter, for example _Modbus1_.
+    **Note:**  Replace _&lt;ComponentId&gt;_ with the ComponentId of the adapter, for example, _Modbus1_.

     `5590` is the default port number.
 If you selected a different port number, replace it with that value.